 and subsequent exploration, development, operation and production

-Currently, Stone Energy holds an opportune place in the industry
+Currently, Stone Energy is well placed in the industry with

-with widespread high yielding inventory.
-The company has an
+widespread high yielding inventory.
+The company boasts an

-flow with no bank debt.
-Although Stone Energy aims to apportion the
+cash flow with no bank debt.
+Although Stone Energy aims to

 However, as is the case with other independent exploration and

-to oil and gas prices, which are inherently volatile and subject to
+exposed to oil and gas prices, which are inherently volatile and

 Hence, we maintain our long-term Neutral recommendation for the

-company, which holds a Zacks #3 Rank, equivalent to a short-term
+company, which carries a Zacks #3 Rank, equivalent to a